Discover why travelling by Stena Line ferry to Dublin Port is the ideal way to get your trip to Ireland off to a relaxed start.

 It’s a more luxurious way to travel to Ireland by ferry, and definitely something I’d consider booking for a future crossing.

-There are even cabins available, which would be a great idea if you’re taking one of the early morning or late night crossings.
-As well as a bed, the cabins include a desk area and TV as well as a shower room with complimentary toiletries.
+There are even cabins available, which have a desk area and TV as well as a shower room with complimentary toiletries.

 Food and Drink